 He is the first former NBA player and only the second Black American to be the majority owner of an NBA franchise.

-Mr. Jordan’s net worth is estimated by Forbes magazine at $1 billion from his 89% stake in the Hornets, endorsements deals and $90 million in salary from the Bulls.
+Mr. Jordan is ranked as the 1741 richest person in the world.
+His net worth is estimated by Forbes magazine at $1.1 billion from his 89% stake in the Hornets, endorsements deals and $90 million in salary from the Bulls.

 Mr. Jordan increased his ownership stake in his basketball team to 89.5% from 80%.
 His majority ownership stake in the Charlotte Hornets was approved by the NBA on March 17th, 2010.

 Mr. Jordan earned an estimated $80 million last year from corporate partners Nike, Gatorade, Hanes, Upper Deck, 2K Sports, Presbyterian Healthcare and Five Star Fragrances.
 His other assets include six restaurants, a North Carolina car dealership, a motorsports team.

 The Jordan Brand, a division of Nike, is responsible for the vast majority of Mr. Jordan’s earnings.
 The Jordan Brand made its debut in 1997 and has grown into a complete collection of performance and lifestyle products with Mr. Jordan's creative design input.
 The company is reported to now generate more than $60 million in annually royalties for Mr. Jordan.

 The Jordan Brand sneaker business generates more than $1.75 billion globally in wholesale revenue in 2012.
 LeBron James is the top-seller among current NBA players with signature shoe deals, but Jordan outsold James by a 6 to 1 margin in 2012 in the U.S.